|Level||Min||Lv. 30||Min||Lv. 35||Min||Lv. 40|

-Skill 3: Glaring Mists (Passive): Increases the enemies chances of landing a Glancing Hit on an ally target by 20%, and recovers an ally with the lowest HP by 10%.
-(Automatic Effect)
+Skill 3: Glaring Mists (Passive): Increases the enemy’s chances of landing a Glancing Hit on an ally target by 20%, and recovers an ally with the lowest HP ratio by 25%.
+[Automatic Effect]

 Early Game Tank – Triple Energy (SPD or HP% / HP% / HP%)

 End-Game PvP – Violent / Will or Nemesis (SPD or HP% / HP% / HP% or DEF%)

 - GB10 – (Rating: 7/10) A great GB10 monster, but only if you’re a new player.
 Molly’s passive glancing and ability to strip the attack buff from the boss is amazing for starting teams.
 However, the lack of damage and team-wide protection makes her falls off later on.
 There’s no reason to use her here after that.

 - DB10 – (Rating: 7/10) Again, a perfect monster for early DB10 teams.
 You can use her as a back-up cleanser and healer for your teams and as an immunity stripper against the boss.
 Don’t expect your runs to be fast though.

 (Rating 6/10) Reliable?
 Yes.
 Slow?
 Even more so!
 Don’t bother using her unless you want to extend your Scenario runs to be longer than your dungeon teams.